 “I’d like an insurance quote,” I said.

-“You’ll have to contact your agent for a quote,” a voice squawked over the speaker phone.
+A voice squawked over the speakerphone, “You’ll have to contact your agent for a quote.”

 My son and I patiently waited another forty minutes while the frustrated salesman labored in vain to find someone who would give us an insurance quote.
 I finally thanked the salesman for his efforts, and we left the dealership.

 “Don’t worry,” I told my son.
 “Our agent will call tomorrow with a quote, and we’ll come back if it’s affordable.”
 He nodded in agreement.

 This time I pulled onto a used car lot.
 “What do you have for about $10,000, I asked the salesman.
 He led us to a car with 44,000 miles on the speedometer.
 “Do you have anything with less mileage?”

 He looked thoughtful for a moment.
 “I think I have just what you’re looking for.”
 He made us comfortable in his office, and then left.
 The wall was covered with awards for best salesman.
 Next to the awards were photo’s of him with a former mayor of New Orleans and a famous boxer.
 I was reading a prayer tacked on his wall when he returned with a key in his hand.

 “We just got this car in and haven’t cleaned it up yet,” he warned, “but it’s has 15,000 miles.”

 Tim took the car for a test drive and liked it as much as the new car.
 “How much?”
 I asked the salesman.
 He led us back to his office.
 I sighed.
 Why couldn’t he quote a price while we stood outside?